Using Icons

 </select>Icon Styles

-For one of styles, you can just add className to the icon when it’s used.
+For one-off styles, add className to the icon when it is used.

 <Icon name="delete" className="size-6 text-red" />You can also apply global styling to all icons, since an .icon class name is automatically added to every icon rendered with the <Icon /> component: